 Let’s get started and proceed to the Magento tutorial block which helps to install the software and explains the basics of how to use Magento 2.

 First of all, you need to check the requirements needed for a successful running of an application.

-There are several steps to get the platform installed:
+There are several steps for Magento beginners to get the platform installed:

 - Configure your server environment